Case Study

 Considered

 Tools like Maze would scale better, but generic panels don’t include B2B sales reps.
-Without a moderator, we’d miss the critical “why” behind each hesitation.

 Focus groups